iron/iron/README.md

 mount is a part of Iron's [core bundle](https://github.com/iron/core).

-- Mount middleware on a sub-path, hiding the old path from that middleware.
+- Mount a handler on a sub-path, hiding the old path from that handler.

 ## Installation